Diamond Scriber

 - Semiconductor materials, Glass, Ceramics

-This tool is used for cutting hard and brittle materials such as compound semiconductors (gallium arsenide, gallium phosphide, indium phosphide) and sapphire.
-There are also types in which rough diamonds are processed into a conical shape (1-point) or 2-, 3-, 4-, or 8-point cutting edges, depending on the application.
-Since no grinding fluid is used, no processing facilities are required, and the narrow scribe line allows a large number of "inserts" to be taken.
-Chipping during breaking is less likely to occur than when using a cutter, and the optimum "point" shape can be selected.
+These tools are used for cutting hard, brittle materials such as compound semiconductors (gallium arsenide, gallium phosphide, indium phosphide) and sapphire.
+Some types feature rough diamond that has been machined into a conical shape (1-point) or into cutting edges with 2, 3, 4, or 8 points, depending on the application.
+Since no grinding fluid is used, no processing facilities are required, and the fine scribing line allows for a high number of “chips” to be obtained.Compared to standard cutters, chipping during breaking is minimized, and you can select the optimal “point” shape.

 Application

-- Processing of compound semiconductors (gallium arsenide, gallium phosphide, indium phosphide), sapphire, glass, etc.
+- Cutting and processing of compound semiconductors (gallium arsenide, gallium phosphide, indium phosphide), sapphire, glass, etc.

 | (3) 3-point type 3-point scribers are ground into a triangular pyramid with a triangular flat section at the tip. | ![]() |